sustrik/libdill/tutorial-protocol.md

 But wait!
 Doesn't that break encapsulation?
 Anyone can call `hquery()` function, get the pointer to raw quux object and mess with it in unforeseen ways.

-But no. Note that `quux_id` is defined as static.
+But no. Note that `quux_type` is defined as static.
 The ID is not available anywhere except in the file that implements quux handle.
 No external code will be able to get the raw object pointer.
 The encapsulation works as expected after all.

 All that being said, we can finally implement our new user-facing function: